nocturne-xyz/monorepo/.changeset/gorgeous-olives-enjoy.md

 "@nocturne-xyz/test-actor": patch
 ---

-default to config's `reccomendedNumConfirmations` in CLI if `--num-confirmations` is not given
+default to config's `finalityBlocks` in CLI if `--num-confirmations` is not given